brock-eng/LeetCode-Work/linux_cheat_sheet.md

 rm -r		- remove dir w/ files	\
 nohup 	- dictates that a process runs in the background	\
-cat     - show contents of a text file
+cat     - show contents of a text file sudo    - run as admin ssh     - remote sign on

 ### Memory CMDS
 df		    - show file size usage	\